daraneeS/EDA_CoinMarketCap/README.md

 ## Overview

-This main goals of this project are:
+The main goals of this project are:
 * Getting data from API
 * Creating my own dataset
 * Finding information from the dataset